LDSSA/curriculum-development/curriculum/05-recommender-systems.md

 ##### Detailed curriculum

 1. Introduction to recommender systems
     1. Intuition
     2. Components of a recommender system
     3. Taxonomy of recommender systems
     4. ~~Evaluation~~
 2. Ratings matrix
     1. Select an open dataset (representative of the hackathon, to avoid surprises)
     2. Intuition about sparsity (i.e., most users don't interact with most items, leading to many empty entires)
-  3. Create a ratings matrix as a sparse matrix using `scipy` (pick the type of sparse matrix that works best, ignore the others)
+    3. Create a ratings matrix as a sparse matrix using `scipy` (pick the type that works best)
-2. Generic (or non-personalised) recommender systems, in practice
+3. Generic (or non-personalised) recommender systems, in practice
   1. What are they (with practical examples, in the real-world)
   2. Implement all of these in the selected dataset
     1. Summary statistics